owncloud/ocis/docs/ocis/deployment/ubernauten.md

 /home/owncloud/ocis server
 ```

 There are four supervisorctl commands that you will find useful (many more can be found in its documentation).
-You can use `supervisorctl status` to check which services managed by supervisorctl are running, a `supervisorctl reread` will be necessary after you changed the `ini` files, an `update` is applying the changes, and `supervisorctl stop` will stop a running service:
+You can use `supervisorctl status` to check which services managed by supervisorctl are running, a `supervisorctl reread` will be necessary after you changed the `ini` files, an `update` is applying changes, and `supervisorctl stop` will stop a running service:

 ```
 [owncloud@ocis ~]$ supervisorctl status